Want stress-free journeys? Now you can plan around disruptions, rebook and get help with Delay Repay. Find out more

 Want to travel from San Sebastián-Donostia to Caen by train?
 Start your journey with us.

-The train from San Sebastián-Donostia to Caen usually takes 13 hours 13 minutes on average to travel 412 miles (663 km), although the quickest services can take as little as 9 hours 23 minutes.
-You can expect to find 4 trains per day running on this popular route.
+The train from San Sebastián-Donostia to Caen usually takes 13 hours 44 minutes on average to travel 412 miles (663 km), although the quickest services can take as little as 9 hours 23 minutes.
+You can expect to find 5 trains per day running on this popular route.
 As there aren’t any direct services running between San Sebastián-Donostia and Caen, you’ll need to make 2 changes on your way to Caen.
-You'll be travelling on a Renfe service during your journey to Caen, which is the main train operator in Spain.
-Offering modern, comfortable and air-conditioned trains throughout the country, you'll get there feeling refreshed and ready to explore.
+You can choose to travel with TGV, Renfe or SNCF to get to Caen.
+As the main rail operators on this route, their trains offer modern comfortable seating and plenty of space for luggage as standard.

 To help you get the best train deals, we'll highlight the cheapest train ticket prices from San Sebastián-Donostia to Caen in our Journey Planner.
 Just remember, the sooner you book your tickets, the more you'll save!